mohamedsahadkp/alexa/README.md

  Examples (conversational model)

  User: "Alexa, tell Experion to say i need a leave" <br />
- Alexa: "OK, When you plan to take your leave"
+ Alexa: "OK, When you plan to take your leave" <br />
- User: "today"
+ User: "today" <br />
- Alexa: "Good, Which type of leave would you like to take?"
+ Alexa: "Good, Which type of leave would you like to take?" <br />
- User: "sick leave"
+ User: "sick leave" <br />
- Alexa: "Can i confirm your leave application"
+ Alexa: "Can i confirm your leave application" <br />
- User: "sure"
+ User: "sure" <br />
- Alexa: "Congratulations your leave application submitted successfully, Have a great time"
+ Alexa: "Congratulations your leave application submitted successfully, Have a great time" <br />